inkytonik/sbt-rats/wiki/usage.md

 ## Debugging a generated parser

-The plugin provides the `ratsVerboseOutput` build option which turns on debugging output in the generated parser.
+To turn on debugging output in the generated parser, use the `verbose` option  in your syntax specification or Rats! file.
+If you are using a syntax specification, add the following after the header but before any syntax rules:

+    option verbose;

 The output will contain information about parses that are being attempted, where in the input the attempt is being made, and the result of the attempt.

 ## Modifying the parser for use with Scala